Brain Metastases: Staging and Treatment

 Immunotherapy

 Immunotherapy uses your body’s own immune system to find and kill cancer cells.
 It is also called biologic therapy.
-Immunotherapy medications being used to treat brain mets are ipilimumab, nivolumab, and pembrolizumab, depending on where the primary tumor is.
+Some immunotherapy medications being used to treat brain mets are ipilimumab, nivolumab, and pembrolizumab, depending on where the primary tumor is.
 CAR-T therapy is also being studied in clinical trials as a treatment option for brain mets in some cancer types.

 Clinical Trials